A nurse cleans the injection site on a woman's arm before giving her a shot.

 • FluMist is a safe option for people in this age group through 49 years old who don’t have contraindications.

-• Ages 65 and up: Because older adults are at higher risk of complications, we recommend a high-dose flu shot given in September or October.
+• Ages 65 and up: Because older adults are at higher risk of complications, it’s recommended that a specially formulated flu shot for this age group is given in September or October.

 • Pregnant women: Pregnant women, particularly those in their third trimester, should get their flu shot as soon as it’s available.
 Getting a flu shot while pregnant can help reduce the risk of your baby getting influenza during the first few months of their life.